hackkaliboi/Godirect2.0/scripts/README-CLEANUP.md

 # Database Cleanup Scripts

-These scripts allow you to reset your GoDirect Realty platform to a fresh state while preserving all user accounts.
+These scripts allow you to reset your GODIRECT Realty platform to a fresh state while preserving all user accounts.

 ## Available Scripts